coglinev3/container-alpine-bash/README.md

 standard Alpine Images have been expanded to include the Bourne-again shell `bash`.

 These Alpine images were built exclusively with Ansible without the use of Dockerfiles, see the example Ansible playbook below.

 ## Tags

+  - `3.19`, `latest`: Alpine Linux version 3.19
-  - `3.18`, `latest`: Alpine Linux version 3.18
+  - `3.18`, Alpine Linux version 3.18
   - `3.17`, Alpine Linux version 3.17
   - `3.16`, Alpine Linux version 3.16
   - `3.15`, Alpine Linux version 3.15